ramannagarichakravardhan0608/Gmail_Fliter_WorkFlow/README.md

-This project is an end-to-end workflow built in n8n that automates the process of capturing leads from a form, storing them in Google Sheets, filtering based on their occupation, and sending personalized Gmail notifications.
+This project is an end-to-end workflow built in n8n that automates the process of capturing leads from a form, storing them in Google Sheets, filtering based on their occupation, and sending personalized Gmail notifications

 Features